Television show: Formats and genres

 Television shows are more varied than most other forms of media due to the wide variety of formats and genres that can be presented.
 A show may be fictional (as in comedies and dramas), or non-fictional (as in documentary, news, and reality television).
 It may be topical (as in the case of a local newscast and some made-for-television films), or historical (as in the case of many documentaries and fictional series).
-They could be primarily instructional or educational, or entertaining as is the case in situation comedy and game shows.
+They could be primarily instructional, educational, or entertaining, as is the case in situation comedy and game shows.

 A drama program usually features a set of actors playing characters in a historical or contemporary setting.
 The program follows their lives and adventures.
 Before the 1980s, shows (except for soap opera-type serials) typically remained static without story arcs, and the main characters and premise changed little.
 If some change happened to the characters' lives during the episode, it was usually undone by the end.
 Due to this, the episodes could be broadcast in any order.
 Since the 1980s, many series feature progressive change in the plot, the characters, or both.
 For instance, Hill Street Blues and St. Elsewhere were two of the first US prime time drama television series to have this kind of dramatic structure, while the later series Babylon 5 further exemplifies such structure in that it had a predetermined story running over its intended five-season run.

 In 2012, it was reported that television was growing into a larger component of major media companies' revenues than film.
 Some also noted the increase in quality of some television programs.
-In 2012, Academy Award-winning film director Steven Soderbergh, commenting on ambiguity and complexity of character and narrative, stated: "I think those qualities are now being seen on television and that people who want to see stories that have those kinds of qualities are watching television."
+In 2012, Academy Award-winning film director Steven Soderbergh, commenting on ambiguity and complexity of character and narrative, stated: "I think those qualities are now being seen on television, and that people who want to see stories that have those kinds of qualities are watching television."